ztp-at/RKSV/README.md

 The third invocation generates a DEP file but uses the Registrierkasse Mobile service from A-Trust to create the signatures.
-It uses the default test login (`u123456789`:`123456789`) and the SSL certificates in `A-Trust-Stamm.pem`.
-The certificate used to sign the receipts is located in `regk-mobile-test.crt` or can be downloaded from the A-Trust service.
+It uses the default test login (`u123456789`:`123456789`) and the SSL certificates in `misc/A-Trust-Stamm.pem`.
+The certificate used to sign the receipts is located in `misc/regk-mobile-test.crt` or can be downloaded from the A-Trust service.

 The AES key file should contain the key used to encrypt the turnover counter in each receipt as base64 encoded text.